hphelion/documentation/bindings.fog.release-notes.md

 _______________

-You can find the release notes for the [latest](#latest) and all [previous](#previous) HP Cloud Ruby Fog bindings releases here.
-To install and use HP Cloud Ruby bindings for Fog, please install the [latest release](http://fog.io) of Fog.
+You can find the release notes for the [latest](#latest) and all [previous](#previous) HP Helion Cloud Ruby Fog bindings releases here.
+To install and use HP Helion Cloud Ruby bindings for Fog, please install the [latest release](http://fog.io) of Fog.

 ##Latest Release## {#latest}
-The HP Cloud Ruby Fog bindings has been feature-merged with upstream [Fog](http://fog.io) version 1.18.0.
+The HP Helion Cloud Ruby Fog bindings has been feature-merged with upstream [Fog](http://fog.io) version 1.18.0.
 Note that the downloadable 'hpfog' gem versions has been **deprecated**.
 All further updates and issues will be maintained at the main [Fog repository](https://github.com/fog/fog).

 This release was made available on 10/31/2013 and contains the following new features:

 * Feature merge with upstream Fog
-* Deprecated 'hpfog' gem and released HP Cloud Ruby Bindings as part of Fog release v1.18.0
+* Deprecated 'hpfog' gem and released HP Helion Cloud Ruby Bindings as part of Fog release v1.18.0

 ###Known Issues###